Project Management Dashboard in Power Apps

 • Resource allocation and workload

-Visibility into who is assigned where, capacity constraints, and potential over-allocation.
+Who is assigned where, capacity limits, and over-allocation risks.

 • Budget tracking and financial signals

-Planned versus actual spend, cost trends, and early indicators of budget pressure.
+Planned vs actual spend, cost trends, and early budget risks.

-This information must be accurate, up to date, and easy to interpret at a glance.
+This information must be accurate, up to date, and easy to scan.

 2. Analytical Signals That Go Beyond Status